teejays/load-balancer/Readme.md

 ## Getting Started

 The project comes with a makefile that simplifies the process of building, running and testing it.
+Actually, it depends heavily on the make file.

 #### Prerequisites